apcodes/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 In Go, go build handles the compilation step and produces the executable directly.

-Congratulations you now have a working Dev Container to create a Go Project in.
+Congratulations you now have a working Dev Container to create a Go Project in!
-Many parts of this tutorial are inspired by Kris Jordan’s [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/#what-is-a-development-dev-container)
+Many parts of this tutorial are inspired by Kris Jordan’s [Starting a Static Website Project with MkDocs](https://comp423-25s.github.io/resources/MkDocs/tutorial/#what-is-a-development-dev-container).